Baggage Restrictions: Airline Rules for Carry-On and Checked Bags

 Repack your luggage

-Move some items into another bag
+Move some items into another bag to reduce weight

-If traveling with family or multiple bags
+Ideal if you're traveling with family or carrying multiple bags

 Leave behind heavy or restricted items

-As a last option at the counter
+Only as a last resort when you’re already at the check-in counter

-Buy extra baggage
+Buy extra baggage allowance

-Pay for additional weight allowance
+Pay for additional weight so all items can be checked in

 Tips to Avoid Extra Fees